opentok/opentok-web-samples/Angular-Basic-Video-Chat/README.md

 >For an example of how to use OpenTok with Angular.js 1 have a look at [opentok-angular](http://github.com/aullman/opentok-angular).

+## Known Limitations

+* This sample app does not work in IE 11.
+To get it to work in IE 11 you will need to turn on the extra polyfills for IE in [polyfills.ts](src/polyfills.ts).

 ## Setting your OpenTok apiKey, sessionId and token

 Before you can run this application you need to modify [config.ts](src/config.ts) and include your OpenTok API Key, Session ID and a valid token.
 For more details on how to get these values see [Token creation